Final design review for magnet feeders

 "The feeders are not as glamorous as the magnets," Chairman Philippe Lebrun said, Project Manager of the Large Hadron Collider at CERN, "but they are vital elements that have many interfaces.
 They therefore tend to reveal interface issues and that is what is happening right here."

-The review was preceded by two pre-reviews, one on the High Temperature Superconducting (HTS) current leads and one on the assembly of the feeders into the cryostat and the building galleries.
-The feeders are the final magnet component to go through a Final Design Review and will be the last magnet PA to be signed.
+The review was preceded by two pre-reviews, one on the high temperature superconducting (HTS) current leads and one on the assembly of the feeders into the cryostat and the building galleries.
+The feeders are the final magnet component to go through a final design review and will be the last magnet Procurement Arrangement to be signed.
 Their completion has been delayed due to the need to focus the very limited magnet division resources onto the magnets themselves, which have longer manufacturing lead times.

-Integration of PF Feeder within the tokamak cryostat.
+Integration of the poloidal field feeder within the cryostat.

-On day three, the reviewers presented their overall summary, noting that although a lot of work remains to be done before the PA can be signed in three months, the foundations have been established and there are no "show stoppers" seen to the successful completion of the PA documentation on this timescale.
+On day three, the reviewers presented their overall summary, noting that although a lot of work remains to be done before the Procurement Arrangement can be signed in three months, the foundations have been established and there are no "show stoppers" seen to the successful completion of the Procurement Arrangement documentation on this timescale.

 return to the latest published articles